 I feel this is a great song to close out the album because it leaves you thinking about it and everything you’ve heard and it absolutely leaves you wanting more.

-I think I remember when Walls was released some people were surprised it wasn’t more like his older music with the group.
+I think I remember when Walls was released some people were surprised it wasn’t more like Tomlinson’s older music with One Direction

 I can’t say I was too surprised as all over his merchandise / branding is the smiley face with the two X’s for eyes which, when I see that, makes me think of Blink 182 or Nirvana.